bishawchak/Self_Balancing_Robot/README.md

 ## 🖼️ Project Overview

 ![Robot Image](bot.png)
-*A prototype of the self-balancing robot (replace with your photo)*
+*A prototype of the self-balancing robot*

 ---